UCM-Q-Project/The-Merced-Rover/README.md

    * Mechanical Engineers utilize Autodesk products, such as Inventor and Fusion, for the CADing process.
    * Rapid prototyping of parts that can be 3-D printed allows for a trial-error-adjustment approach.
    * For current part designs, see https://github.com/UCM-Q-Project/The-Merced-Rover/tree/master/Vangaurd/CAD

-  ###Data Analysis and Machine Learning w/TensorFlow
-   * We are collaborating with the Q Project's AI Research group whom will be implementing Artificial Intelligence to make the rover autonomous.
-   * The AI Research division is currently researching the principles and applications of Machine Learning with Google's ML library TensorFlow.
-   * More info can be found at The AI Research groups https://github.com/UCM-Q-Project/Data-Analysis--AI-Research

-  ###Linux Programming - The Raspberry Pi
-   * Arduino's are powerful in their own right, but the limits for their memory capacity and processing power falls short of what we need to control the Vanguard rover.
-So, to keep it within the realm of inexpensive Single Board Controllers, the Raspberry Pi is ideal.
-   * The programming department are building a server on a Raspberry Pi to handle controlling the separate Arduino's and processing the input.
-This will allow for the autonomous behavior to be handled quicker and more efficiently.